is your Back really OUt?

 Diagnosing what caused this sudden problem is the key to a long-term solution.
 You may have bulging or herniated discs, damage to the ligaments, joints between vertebra or muscle strains and tears.

 Once we know exactly what the problem is, we will design a specific treatment program for you to manage and carefully monitor your progress.
-We will also help you with what exercises to do and what modifications you need to make to your lifestyle while the injury heals.
+We will also help you with exercises to do and what modifications you need to make to your lifestyle while the injury heals.

 - Restore your spinal function and strength with chiropractic care